 IBM developed this bus as a replacement for ISA when they designed the PS/2 PC launched in 1987.

 The bus offered a number of technical improvements over the ISA bus.
 For instance, the MCA ran at a faster speed of 10MHz and supported either 16-bit or 32-bit data.
 It also supported bus mastering - a technology that placed a mini-processor on each expansion card.
 These mini-processors controlled much of the data transfer allowing the CPU to do other tasks.

 One advantage of MCA was that the plug-in cards were software configurable; this means that they required minimal intervention by the user when configuring.

 The MCA expansion bus did not support ISA cards and IBM decided to charge other manufacturers royalties for use of the technology.
-This made it unpopular and it is now an obsolete technology.
+This made it unpopular and it is now obsolete technology.